jibrilesa/AI-Data-Preparer-Tool/README.md

-### Efficient
+### Efficiency
-FALCON uses the celery worker feature to take up multiple tasks from the user and perform it in a queue.
+AI DATA PREPARER uses the  worker feature to take up multiple tasks from the user and perform it in a queue.
-We can have upto 10 celery workers at a time.
+We can have upto 10  workers at a time.
 This feature allows us to crawl around ten million links and scrap around one million links.

-## How to Install
-- Create virtual enviorement, then activate it.
-- Install all the requirements file, ``` pip install -r requirements.txt```
-- Setup RabbitMQ server for broker service, ``` docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management```
-- start your rabbitmq broker service.
-- In falcon setting change ```CELERY_BROKER_URL = 'your_rabbitmq_address'```, if your not using the default port for RabbitMQ.
-- Run celery worker, ```celery -A falcon worker -l info```
-- For first time usage, ```python manage.py migrate``` and create admin ```python manage.py createsuperuser```
-- Run FALCON, ```python manage.py runserver```